 Use your hands to flatten the dough balls into circle shapes.

-Bake at 375 degrees Fahrenheit for 13 minutes.
-Let the cookies cool for at least 15 minutes before serving.
+Bake for 13 minutes, then let the cookies cool for at least 15 minutes before serving.

 Sunflower Seed Butter Cookies Recipe